What is a Platform Bed? The Complete Buyer's Guide

 • A platform bed often lacks the under-the-bed storage many people are used to.
 Rohr says, “If you have a lot of items that you need to keep in your bedroom and you like to use that remaining space under the bed, you may want to opt for a bed with drawers or a shelf underneath, as this might be a problem for future storage if you don't plan ahead.”

 • The low profile of a platform bed isn’t easy on everyone’s knees.
 “Because these beds are low and close to the floor, they are often difficult to get up and down on, which can be a problem for people with limited mobility,” says Rohr.
-If you have bad knees of suffer back pain a lower profile bed frame might not be the best choice for you.
+If you have bad knees or suffer back pain, a lower-profile bed frame might not be your best choice.

 • Platform beds can be heavier than other beds.
 While you only have to move the bed and mattress (no boxspring!), these beds are typically extremely sturdy, making it a two-person job when you want to rearrange.